derickwarshaw/universal-react-app-starter/README.md

 ```

 ### Development
-To run invoke the following command:
+To run on development mode invoke the following command:

 ```
   npm run start